BiancaMe/Capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thanks Microverse for give the oportunity to increase my knowledge
+I would like to thank cc Creative Commons for letting me use their design and let me do some changes in init.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>